Standard number: DS-19

 The key objectives of this Standard are to:

-• Describe the university’s preferred approach to computer security log management, including roles and responsibilities, proper handling of logs, and privacy considerations;
+- Describe the university’s preferred approach to computer security log management, including roles and responsibilities, logging configuration, and privacy considerations;

 Other federal or state regulations or contractual agreements may require additional actions that exceed those included in this Standard.